The Ultimate Guide to Getting Booked as a Guest on ANY Podcast

 How to Find Podcasts

-Now that you are prepared by framing yourself as an expert with your online presence, creating a one-sheet bio, and preparing a one-sheeter with interview topics and questions, you are ready to start reaching out to podcast hosts.
+Now that you are prepared by framing yourself as an expert with your online presence, creating a one-sheet bio, and preparing a one-sheeter with interview topics and questions, you are ready to start reaching out to a host of a business, motivational, or real estate investing podcast.
 So how do you find podcasts?

 First, Jessica said, “To find podcasts that are a good fit for you, the questions that you have to answer are: who is your target audience?
 What kinds of people are going to be the most valuable listeners for your business?
 What is your biggest pain points?”
 How you answer these questions will determine the type of podcast you will add the most value to.

 If you are a real estate investor who’s had a lot of success, for example, and you want to start teaching other people how to do the same, you will add the most value to investors who are just starting out.
 If that is the case, find those real estate investing podcast whose listenership are beginners.
 If you are looking for more deals or more private money investors, look for shows that are more established, that are talking to people who have a lot of experience, or that are talking about higher-level real estate topics.

 Jessica said, “Figure out what your goal is with the podcast interviews, what you want to get out of them, and then find shows that are a good fit.”